oral health

 Dental caries:

-The increased glucose level in saliva causes a more bacterial attack on the tooth surface.
-Hence more acid is formed causing demineralization of the tooth structure and ultimately leading to tooth decay.
-Also because of xerostomia in the diabetic patient, the cleansing and buffering capacity of saliva decrease causing dental caries and tooth loss.
+The increased glucose level in saliva causes a greater bacterial attack on the tooth surface.
+Hence, more acid is formed, leading to demineralization of the tooth structure and ultimately causing tooth decay.
+Also, due to xerostomia in diabetic patients, the cleansing and buffering capacity of saliva decreases, resulting in dental caries and tooth loss.
+It’s important to consult an experienced dentist in Pune for proper diagnosis, preventive care, and treatment to maintain optimal oral health

 Tips for diabetic patients to follow for good oral health: